Ruby still ranks in the top 10 most popular languages in the tech industry.

-Over the years, Ruby on Rails established itself as a suitable framework for building SaaS products.
+Over the years, Ruby on Rails established itself as a great framework for building SaaS products.

-So which language and framework is best tailored for building a SaaS product?
+What language and framework is best for building a SaaS product?

-You can use any language for SaaS development.Languages like PHP, Java, or Python can be easily combined with platforms or tools you will need for your product, such as database systems or software libraries.
+You can use almost any language for SaaS development- languages like PHP, Java and Python can be easily combined with the platforms or tools you will need for your product, such as database systems or software libraries.

 However, some languages and technical stacks are better than others.
 Choosing a language with frameworks and libraries that are tested and proven can save you a lot of time when developing your MVP and significantly reduce development costs.